Capital-M Music

 Here is approximate notation for the pitches of the first 16 harmonics starting on the G at the bottom of the bass staff.
 This set of intervals is the harmonic series, and it will be the same sequence of intervals whichever pitch you start on.
 I’d recommend memorizing the sequence of pitches of the first 16 harmonics, as this comes in handy in all sorts of ways when thinking about and making music.

 As you can see, the intervals start off far apart, and get progressively closer together.
 Above the 16th harmonic our notation system breaks down and all the intervals wind up being less than a half-step apart.
 This is also around the area where harmonics stop sounding like pitches when you pick them out individually and start just adding buzz to most sounds.
-Actually, these intervals are approximate, as every single harmonic is closer to the previous one, even if the notated intervals are the same.
-The most obvious one in the lower part of the series is harmonic 7, which appears to be a minor third above the 6th harmonic, which is a minor 3rd above the 5th harmonic.
+Actually, these intervals are approximate, as every single harmonic is closer in pitch to the previous one, even if the notated intervals are the same.
+The most obviously “out of tune” one in the lower part of the series is harmonic 7, which appears to be a minor third above the 6th harmonic, which is a minor 3rd above the 5th harmonic.
 But the 7th is a closer minor third, so it sounds flat compared to our “tempered” scale we use for tuning in playing music.
 You can clearly hear this below in my viola demonstration.
-The next most obviously “out of tune” harmonic is the 11th harmonic, which is actually halfway between a major and minor second relative to the previous note.
+The next most obviously out of tune harmonic is the 11th harmonic, which is actually halfway between a major and minor second relative to the previous note.
 It’s usually written as a major 2nd above the 10th (so as a C# in this example), to which it is flat, but it could also be a sharp minor second (C natural).
 Note that the audio here is from the notation, so these tuning effects will not be audible in this audio file - look at my filter examples above or my viola examples below for the actual harmonic sound.

 Arguably it’s actually our system which is out of tune, but there are other physical reasons why we needed some kind of tempered system to make certain musical effects possible - notably allowing fixed pitch instruments like keyboards to modulate to all (or even most) keys without being physically retuned to do so.
 This was the goal of developing “equal temperament”, the system we usually use today.
 Two books I liked if you want to pursue that story are “How Equal Temperament Ruined Harmony (and Why You Should Care)” by Ross W. Duffin and “Temperament: How Music Became a Battleground for the Great Minds of Western Civilization” by Stuart Isacoff.